-Samoan, Ngāti Kahungunu ki Wairarapa, Ngāti Tuwharetoa, Ngāti Porou 3rd-year student, Bachelor of Arts in Education with a minor in Health Promotion Diploma in Arts Take your understanding of Māori development further with the Postgraduate Diploma and Postgraduate Certificate in Arts.
+Samoan, Ngāti Kahungunu ki Wairarapa, Ngāti Tuwharetoa, Ngāti Porou Postgraduate Diploma in Teaching and Learning student Bachelor of Arts in Education with a minor in Health Promotion Diploma in Arts Take your understanding of Māori development further with the Postgraduate Diploma and Postgraduate Certificate in Arts.
 These programmes can also serve as a pathway to further postgraduate study.

-- · Bachelor of Arts OR
+- Bachelor of Arts OR

 - · Graduate Diploma in Arts OR

-- Relevant professional experience equivalent to a bachelor's degree
+- · Relevant professional experience equivalent to a bachelor's degree

-IELTS (Academic) 6.5 overall with all bands 6.0 or higher; or equivalent.
+IELTS (Academic) 6.5 overall with all bands 6.0 or higher; or equivalent